 9. Find their ambassadors

 People trust other people, not companies.
 That’s why it is so important to have people talking about you and recommending you.
-Companies that were first to the market have it easier – people started using them and tell about their friends about it.
+Companies that were first to the market have it easier – people started using them and tell their friends about it.
 The problem for market challengers is that people usually stick to the solutions they use.

 You have to show them something really great about your product or their current provider must really annoy them in order to convince them to switch.
 The result is that converting users is not easy but worth the effort – if they say to all their friends and followers that they started using your product and it’s much better than the previous one, it will be even more powerful than their recommendations of the previous solution.